 If you’re always ready to go then you know you’re doing your best.
 A simple way to make sure you’re always prepared is to create a checklist.
 Before any consultation or makeup application, go over your checklist.
 Be sure you have the essentials, be sure to factor in your travel time, and look presentable!

 In order to be a successful makeup artist, you’ll want to make your clients feel relaxed during their appointments.
 This means refining your interpersonal skills and creating a comfortable atmosphere to do your makeup applications in.

 Approaching your clients at the first meeting with a friendly smile and a handshake can instantly make them feel more at ease.
 It’s common to feel worried or awkward around new people—even more so when you’re in such close quarters!
-Starting with some light conversation, or even just telling your client that they can relax, will allow your appointment to run a lot smoother.
+Start with some light conversation and tell your client that they can relax.
+This will allow your appointment to run a lot smoother.

 8. Just keep learning

-At the end of the day, it’s all about expanding your services and adding to your skills.
-Building on both your personal connections and your professional knowledge will help you provide your clients with more.
-More variety, more credibility, and more confidence in your work.
+At the end of the day, it’s all about expanding your makeup services and adding to your skills.
+Constantly build on both your personal connections and your professional knowledge.
+This will help you provide your clients with more variety, more credibility, and more confidence in your work.

 Attending conferences, gathering makeup inspiration, and enrolling in additional makeup courses will keep you on your toes.
 Consider trying your hand at hair styling or airbrush makeup.
 These are fun classes that you can do in your spare time, but they’ll also add a lot to your makeup business!
 Expanding your services for your clients gives them a reason to come back to you, time and time again.
 You’ll be able to conveniently offer them all the services they need in one place.